Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-07-making-object-out-of-tuple.md

 ---
-title: Making object out of tuple in TypeScript
+title: Making object out of tuple
 date: "2021-04-07"
 description: Given the tuple, we need to get object where key and value equals to the elements of the tuple
 labels: